RienBoy/connect4/README.md

 Different playstyles of this game:
  - [x] Play locally against another player
  - [x] Play locally against a bot
- - [ ] Play online against another player
+ - [x] Play online against another player

+### Playing online

+Playing online hasn't been fully tested and may run into some problems with [NAT](https://en.wikipedia.org/wiki/Network_address_translation).
+If you want to test it and maybe solve this, please do.

 ## Licensing